Tanger Arboretum, 230 N. President Avenue, Lancaster PA

 With a trunk circumference at breast height of about 13.5 feet, this tall tree would rank fifth largest in Pennsyl- vania, as listed at pabigtrees.com.

-This amazing species probably evolved its deciduous habit -- rare among conifers, which are generally evergreen -- to adapt to the extreme north where periods of continuous light alternate with periods of con- tinuous darkness.
+This amazing species may have evolved its deciduous habit -- rare among conifers, which are generally evergreen -- to adapt to the extreme north where periods of continuous light alternate with periods of con- tinuous darkness.